-In this thought paper, I describe the ideas and concepts that best characterize TLO's approach to Thought Partnering.
-I want you, as a prospective Thought Partner, to understand what I consider essential for creating effective Thought Partnerships.
+In this introduction, I describe the ideas and concepts that best characterize TLO's approach to the work we do and the services we offer.
+As a prospective thought partner, I want you to understand what I consider essential for creating effective thought partnerships.

 Threshold Concepts - Basic Principles - Key Expectation

 To understand what Thought Partnering is, especially why and how it might interest you, consider these five key concepts: Balance, Mutuality, Journey, Complexity, and Transformation.